Cristiano Ronaldo news: Portugal star refuses to answer Ballon d’Or questions after Nations League triumph | Goal.com

-Ronaldo refuses to answer Ballon d’Or questions after Portugal's Nations League triumph
+'I will not speak' - Ronaldo refuses to answer Ballon d’Or questions despite Nations League triumph

 Cristiano Ronaldo refused to answer whether Portugal’s victory over the Netherlands will aid his chances of reclaiming the Ballon d’Or.